 Yorkies are classified by the AKC as part of the Toy Group; weighing in between three to seven pounds, they are among the smallest of the classification.
 This tiny little breed tends to be a delightful blend of affection and self-possessed confidence.
-Unlike many of the so-called ‘lap dog’ breeds, a Yorkie typically lacks a submissive temperament, instead demonstrating a snarky and fun-loving personality.
+Unlike many of the so-called ‘lapdog’ breeds, the Yorkshire Terrier temperament isn’t typically submissive.
+Instead, Yorkie personalities are usually independent, snarky, and fun-loving.

 Though small, a Yorkie packs a great deal of quirkiness into a tiny body and their owners frequently report antics and laughter as a daily occurrence.

 Are Yorkies easy to train?

 Yorkie training can be difficult, but it’s not impossible.
 Despite often being overlooked as a trainable breed, Yorkshire Terriers are very intelligent.
 They can just be a little stubborn and willful, sometimes.
 Yorkies tend to bond closely with their owners and are generally eager to please, especially when encouraged with delicious treats and lots of praise.

 Due to their intelligence, Yorkies also serve as service or therapy dogs in roles that do not require significant size or strength.
 This includes working as medical detection dogs, hearing dogs, and emotional or psychiatric support dogs.